 Let us show closure first.
-The topology at level i-1 does not change.
+Observe that the topology at level i - 1 does not change.
 Hence once u.i.rs points to one or two hop neighbors v or w, the neighbor's relative positions do not change.
 Similar argument applies to u.i.ls.
-Let us consider the actions and how they affect $\mathbf{good_links}.i$.
+Let us consider the actions and how they affect good_links.i.
 Let us start with the actions of u.
-Actions $upgrade\ right$ and $bridge\ right$ do not violate the predicate since they set u.i.rs to respectively w and v.
-Similar argument applies to $upgrade\ left$ and $bridge\ left$.
-Action $prune\ does\ not\ affect\ the\ predicate\ since\ it\ does\ not\ modify\ either\ <math>u.i.rs$ \ or u.i.ls.
-Neither do $downgrade\ right$ and $downgrade\ left$ since they respectively set u.i.rs and u.i.ls to \bot .
-Action $downgrade\ center\ removes\ u$ from level i altogether and hence cannot violate the predicate.
-The nodes further than two hops away never connect to u.
+Actions upgrade right and bridge right do not violate the predicate since they set u.i.rs to respectively w and v.
+Similar argument applies to upgrade left and bridge left.
+Action prune does not affect the predicate since it does not modify either u.i.rs or u.i.ls.
+Neither do downgrade right and downgrade left since they respectively set u.i.rs and u.i.ls to \bot .
+Action downgrade center removes u from level i altogether and hence cannot violate the predicate.
+Note that the nodes further than two hops away never connect to u.
 Hence the actions of other nodes cannot violate the predicate either.

 Let us now address convergence.
-The predicate can be violated only if u is up.
+Observe that the predicate can be violated only if u is up.
 It is violated if either u.i.rs or u.i.ls points to a node other than u's one or two-hop neighbors.
 In this case either downgrade right or downgrade left are enabled that bring the links in compliance with the predicate.

-Lemma 4.
-Assuming that neighbor relations at level i-1 do not change throughout the computation and good_links.i is satisfied, s-Tiara stabilizes to one_links.i
+Lemma 4 Assuming that neighbor relations at level i - 1 do not change throughout the computation and good_links.i is satisfied, s-Tiara stabilizes to one_links.i

 Proof: As a first step, we would like to make the following observation: once a cage is formed, it is never destroyed.
 For example, assume that u, v and w form a cage.
 The actions of u, and, similarly, w do not affect this link.
-Also, if v is down, the only actions it can use to come up is $upgrade\ right$ or $upgrade\ left$.
+Also, if v is down, the only actions it can use to come up is upgrade right or upgrade left.
 However, both are disabled since u and v are up.
-This observation guarantees the closure of u one u one u of u one u of u one u of u or u of u of u or u of u or u of u only way, u can come up is through execution of upgrade right or upgrade left at u, w or y.
+Note that this observation guarantees the closure of one_links.i.

+Let us discuss convergence.
+Assume that u is down.
+We consider two cases: u is initially down and u is initially up and never goes down.
+If u is down, the only way, u can come up is through execution of upgrade right or upgrade left at u, w or y.
 In all cases cages adjacent to u are formed and the predicate is satisfied.
-If u is down, then upgrade right is enabled in x and upgrade left in v.
+Note that if u is down, then upgrade right is enabled in x and upgrade left in v.
 Thus if u does not come up, then x or v execute these upgrade actions.
 In which case a cage is formed with u inside.
 This satisfies the predicate as well.